Clairo: 2024–present: Charm

+In May 2024, Clairo announced her third album, titled Charm, which she co-produced with Leon Michels, and released its lead single, "Sexy to Someone".
+She also announced two residencies to support the album in New York City and Los Angeles in September 2024.
+In June 2024, "Nomad" was released as the record's second and last single.

-Charm was released on July 12, 2024, to critical acclaim, with music critics highlighting the record's jazz-like production, songwriting and Clairo's overall musical expansion.
-On July 18, 2024, to promote the record, Clairo performed "Juna", the seventh track of the album, live at The Tonight Show Starring Jimmy Fallon.
-On the same day, she also announced the dates of her 2024 North American tour spanning between September and November.
-The tour was supported by singer-songwriter Alice Phoebe Lou as the opening act.
+Charm was released in July 2024 to critical acclaim, with music critics highlighting the record's jazz-like production, songwriting, and Clairo's overall musical expansion.
+Also in July 2024, Clairo performed "Juna", the seventh track on Charm, live at The Tonight Show Starring Jimmy Fallon.
+On the same day, she announced the dates of her 2024 North American tour spanning between September and November, featuring Alice Phoebe Lou as the opening act.

-On August 4, the music video for "Juna" was released.
-It marked Clairo's first music video in six years, and it is wrestling-themed.
-The next day, she released a cover of Lana Del Rey's "Brooklyn Baby" exclusively on Spotify as part of the Spotify Singles series.'
-On October 9, Clairo released a cover of singer-songwriter Margo Guryan's "Love Songs".
-The cover song is a part of the Guryan tribute compilation album Like Someone I Know, released on November 8, 2024.
-Simultaneously, Charm was nominated in the Best Alternative Music Album category of the 67th Annual Grammy Awards.
+In August 2024, the music video for "Juna" was released.
+It marked Clairo's first music video in six years, and is wrestling-themed.
+She also released a cover version of Lana Del Rey's "Brooklyn Baby" exclusively on Spotify as part of the Spotify Singles series.
+In October 2024, Clairo released a cover version of Margo Guryan's "Love Songs".
+The cover song is a part of the Guryan tribute compilation album Like Someone I Know, released in November 2024.

+Charm was nominated in the Best Alternative Music Album category of the 67th Annual Grammy Awards.
 This marked Clairo's first Grammy nomination.

-On December 3, Clairo shared the music video for "Sexy to Someone".
-On February 6, 2025, a music video for "Terrapin" was released.
+In December 2024, Clairo shared the music video for "Sexy to Someone".
+That month, she was named to the music category of Forbes's 30 Under 30 list.
+In February 2025, she released a music video for "Terrapin".
 It was directed by actress Ayo Edebiri, and features "Weird Al" Yankovic as "Clairo".
-On July 1, 2025, her band Shelly released Shelly 2, a double single which contains the songs "Cross Your Mind" and "Hartwell".
-They marked the group's first release since 2020's "Steeeam" and "Natural".
+In July 2025, her band Shelly released Shelly 2, a double single which contains the songs "Cross Your Mind" and "Hartwell".
+This marked the group's first release since 2020's "Steeeam" and "Natural".

-On September 18, Clairo signed with Atlantic Records.
-She elaborated on the decision in a press release: "I’m so thrilled to begin this next chapter of my musical journey with Atlantic (...) from our first meeting, they immediately understood my vision, and it feels good to know I can continue to be as expressive and free with my ideas with a great new partner by my side".
+In September 2025, Clairo signed with Atlantic Records.
+She remixed the song "You Got Time and I Got Money" on the November 2025 Smerz remix album Big City Life Edits, featured on "Hardy" from the May 2026 Rostam album American Stories, and featured on multiple songs from the June 2026 Ryan Beatty album Sweet Fortune.